citizenken/conference-notes/content/aws_reinvent_2018/coinbase_sre.md

-Coinbase SRE talk
+---
+title: "Building SRE from Scratch at Coinbase during Hypergrowth [DEV315]"
+tags:
+    - session
+    - devops
+    - culture
-* SRE and DevOps
+    - SRE
-    * actually work nicely together
+    - customer story
+---
+{{< youtube YDr1_-Tttz0 >}}

 ### Key Insights
 1. measure and improve human, organizational and machine systems
     * measure everything always
 2. SRE is a move from reactive to proactive event mgmt
     * eliminate toil and eliminate them
         * toil = manual operational work that doesn't scale
 3. Provide organizational back pressure mechanism
     * delay features to clean up tech debt
     * don't deploy new code until the app is more reliable
     * push back to teams/the org
     * feedback loop

 How to convert ppl
 * set early expectations